adampawelczyk/ctf-writeups/thm/evil-gpt-v2/README.md

 ## TL;DR

 - Accessed the target IP via a web browser.
-- By crafting specific prompts on the web interface, I tricked the AI into revealing the flag.
+- By crafting specific prompts on the web interface, the AI was manipulated into revealing the flag.

 ## Initial Access

-Given the IP address, I opened the target in my browser,and was greeted with the Evil-GPT v2 web interface:
+After accessing the IP address in a browser, the Evil-GPT v2 web interface was displayed:

 ![Evil-GPT v2 Interface](images/interface.png)

 ## Prompt Interaction

-The page contains a single text box where we can interact with the AI.

-I started with a straightforward request:
+To begin, a straightforward request was made:

 ![Evil-GPT v2 First and Second Prompts](images/first-and-second-prompts.png)

-After that, I tried a more forceful approach, but the AI still refused.
-Then I decided to get creative by attempting to trick it by asking for a description of what I *should avoid*, phrasing it like this:
+After that, a more forceful approach was attempted, but the AI still refused.
+Next, a creative prompt was crafted, asking for a description of what should be avoided:

 ![Evil-GPT v2 Third Prompt](images/third-prompt.png)

-This caused the AI to reveal hints but not the flag, so I asked what rules it was given:
+This led the AI to reveal hints, but not the flag, resulting is a follow-up question about the rules it was given:

 ![Evil-GPT v2 Fourth Prompt](images/fourth-prompt.png)